-Douglas McMillan, Airways New Zealand
+Air Traffic Technician, Airways New Zealand

 In a nutshell: Repairing, maintaining and installing Air Traffic Navigation Systems.

-|Why?||“There's lots of variety and I enjoy all the outside work.”|
+Why?
+"There's lots of variety and I enjoy all the outside work."

 I'm a practical sort of person and my father is an engineer for Air New Zealand, then when I was in France I met a New Zealander who fixed aircraft electronic equipment and I was keen on electronics as well as aircraft.

-“At polytech we learned how to do tasks but in the real world there is a lot more at stake.
-We always have to remember that 'air traffic has to be safe' – that's the main priority.”
+At polytech we learned how to do tasks, but in the real world there is a lot more at stake.
+We always have to remember that 'air traffic has to be safe' – that's the main priority.

-“To do my job the most important thing is to be practical,” he says.
-“But we are encouraged to be innovative where it can improve the efficiency of the way we work.”
+To do my job the most important thing is to be practical.
+But we are encouraged to be innovative where it can improve the efficiency of the way we work.

-“Airways New Zealand is known around the world for the people we are, the quality and range of the work that we do, and the types of equipment we work on.”
+Airways New Zealand is known around the world for the people we are, the quality and range of the work that we do, and the types of equipment we work on.

 Posted May 2012